CausalCompass: Evaluating the Robustness of Time-Series Causal Discovery in Misspecified Scenarios: Conclusion

 \section{Conclusion}

 This work evaluates the performance of eleven mainstream time-series causal discovery methods under eight misspecified scenarios.
 The methods considered include constraint-based, noise-based, score-based, topology-based, Granger causality-based, and deep learning-based approaches.
 Our experimental results demonstrate that no single method achieves optimal performance across all scenarios, yet the methods exhibiting superior performance overall across various scenarios are almost invariably deep learning-based approaches.
 We further provide hyperparameter sensitivity analyses to gain deeper insight into method performance.
+We also conduct ablation experiments to explain the strong performance of deep learning-based methods under misspecified settings.
 In particular, we find that NTS-NOTEARS relies heavily on standardized preprocessing in practice, performing poorly in the vanilla setting but exhibiting strong performance after standardization is applied.
 Given the robustness displayed by deep learning-based methods in our benchmark, further in-depth investigation of these approaches is of substantial importance.
-To facilitate reproducible and fair evaluation, we release CausalCompass, a flexible and extensible benchmark suite designed for long-term applicability.
+To facilitate reproducible and fair evaluation, we release CausalCompass, a flexible and extensible Python package designed for long-term applicability.
 Our benchmark evaluates TSCD algorithms across diverse scenarios that reflect realistic data complexities, thereby improving understanding of their practical applicability, supporting more informed decision-making by practitioners, and ultimately promoting the broader adoption of TSCD methods.
 Finally, while this work focuses on TSCD algorithms, assessing the robustness of event sequence causal discovery in misspecified scenarios also represents an important direction for future research.

-\section{Benchmark Methods}
+\section{Benchmark methods}